Baha-Rojbi/Pidev-BugBusters-Java/README.md

 # Pidev-BugBuster-Java

-🚗PiDev 3A esprit Car Rental, Carpool, and Delivery Desktop Application 📦
+🚗PiDev 3A esprit Java Car Rental, Carpool, and Delivery Desktop Application 📦

 Welcome to our Java and JavaFX-based desktop application designed to streamline car rental, carpooling, and delivery services.
 Whether you're a student working on a school project or a developer interested in contributing, this repository is your gateway to an all-in-one solution for transportation and delivery management.